How to Reduce Fish Stress in Your Aquarium: 10 Tips

 Most fish acclimate within 1-2 weeks.
 During this time, keep lights dim, feed lightly, and avoid making changes to the tank.
 Provide plenty of hiding spots.

-Tank Doc Team
+Founder, Tank Doc

 Contact Us →